 Peric in The Trigan Empire is the Omnidisciplinary Scientist par excellence.
 Initially an architect, he later builds a space rocket, invents a machine for turning men into intelligent water (!), discovers an elixir of youth, etc. etc.

 X-Men tried to subvert this and ended up using it perfectly straight with Bolivar Trask, the anthropologist who first considered mutants a menace.
-Trask built the robotic Sentinels to protect mankind and, of course, they immediately turned against him claiming to be his superiors.
+Trask built the robotic Sentinels to protect mankind and they immediately turned against him claiming to be his superiors.
 Professor X commented that this had happened because Trask was an anthropologist and not a robotic expert, and therefore had an inadequate knowledge of cybernetic brains.
-Building self-aware robots seems a heck of an accomplishment in cybernetics to me.
+Building self-aware robots seems an accomplishment in cybernetics.
 Then again, doing so seems particularly easy in the Marvel Universe.

 The independent comic 3 has as one of the main characters "one of the last generalists, a dabbler in dozens of fields."

 Doctor Strange is the most powerful sorcerer in the Marvel universe and was one of the best neurosurgeons in the world prior to a car accident that left him with too much nerve damage to operate again.
 This presumably had no adverse effect on his actual knowledge of the field.
 In Doctor Strange: The Oath he mentions that he's maintained his medical license — something which requires yearly certification and a certain number of hands-on hours.

 Belgian comic Jommeke has Professor Gobelijn, whose official title is 'Professor in EVERYTHING.'
 Too bad he is also the resident Absent-Minded Professor, so his inventions often cause problems.